 Egypt is obviously a rather dry region and therefor, it was quite hard to find aromatic woods of equivalent quality.
 Hatshepsut herself even recorded a trading expedition on the walls of her temple in Deir el-Bahri to Punt, an ancient trading partner of Egypt.

 They often burned such incense as offerings to their gods and believed it would help bring wealth to their region.
 Sometimes these resins were even considered to have divine attributes.
 For example, the god Hathor, was associated with myrrh and Osiris with cedar.
-Nefertum, the lion-headed Egyptian god of perfume and fragrance was thought to embody the very essence of incense.
+Nefertem, the lion-headed Egyptian god of perfume and fragrance was thought to embody the very essence of incense.
 It is said that he was birthed from a blue lotus bud at the beginning of creation.

 From Egypt, incense traveled to other countries, notably China, India, and Japan, where the tradition would flourish and become the world-wide phenomenon it is today.

-We feel it is important to never forget where you and your life came from.
+We feel it is important to never forget where you and your way of life came from.